joejenett/bulltown/_posts/2025-07-31-the-old-button-wall-guy.md

 Though I do sometimes update the bulltown.neo site as many as six times per day, my motivation is far different than that of the character that rule was written for.
 </p>
 <p>
-I’m just the old button guy trying to deliver what I’m known for.
+I’m just the old button wall guy trying to deliver what I’m known for.
 When someone follows me at the Neocities community, I make sure their button is promptly added to my ”neighbors” wall.
 Likewise, when I’m lucky enough to have someone link to my site, I make sure their button is promptly added to my ”mutuals” wall.
 </p>
 <p>
 This ain’t rocket science ya know.
 I’m a simple web guy who’s been curating and sharing links on the web for a long, long time.